Pokémon HeartGold and SoulSilver: New features

 In HeartGold and SoulSilver, the Pokémon in the first slot of the player's party can follow them in the overworld, echoing a mechanic in Pokémon Yellow where Pikachu follows the player.
 This mechanic was also used in a limited fashion in Pokémon Diamond, Pearl, and Platinum when the player is in Amity Park with a "cute" Pokémon.
 The player may talk to the Pokémon to see or check on how that Pokémon is feeling, and occasionally it may pick up items.
 Additionally, a pedometer was bundled with each copy of the games called a "Pokéwalker", which allows players to transfer Pokémon from the game into the device and walk around with them, earning "watts" in the process, which can be exchanged for in-game rewards.

 A new minigame called the Pokéathlon (Note: Pokéthlon in Japan) uses the Nintendo DS touchscreen and allows Pokémon to compete in events such as hurdling.
 The Japanese versions retain slot machines found in previous games, while the international releases of the titles replace the slot machines with a new game called "Voltorb Flip", described as a cross between Minesweeper and Picross.
 Another new item, the GB Sounds, changes the background music to the chiptune music that sounds similar to original music from Pokémon Gold and Silver.

 A new mechanic in the Safari where the player can customize areas to increase the rate of wild species to appear was also added.
 The entire mechanics will be unlocked after having gained the national Dex, completed two quests by the Safari administrator and automatically answered to each of his calls (one-each 3 hours of game).

+HeartGold and SoulSilver were also the only games in the GB, GBA and NDS era to feature a permanent Running Shoe feature.
+This feature would eventually be replaced by the use of the joystick on the 3DS, which would serve to mirror this function.